Recover from water damage

-If possible, stop the leak or drip.
 If the water is coming from a burst or leaking pipe, try to find the closest shut-off valve and turn it off.
-If water is coming in through the roof or broken windows, try to cover as best you can with tarps or plastic sheeting.
+If water is coming in through the roof or broken windows, cover as best you can with tarps or plastic sheeting.

 - Take photos and videos.

-- Save all damaged items, your Claim Representative may want to inspect them.
+- Save all damaged items, your insurance company may want to inspect them.

-- Keep a list of temporary repairs you make.
+- Keep a list of the temporary repairs you make.